The Pieces of My Past

 He then began working in film, collaborating with composer Alan Menken on the scores for the Disney animated features POCAHONTAS, for which he received two Academy Awards and another Grammy, and THE HUNCHBACK OF NOTRE DAME.
 He also provided songs for DreamWorks’ first animated feature, THE PRINCE OF EGYPT, for which he won another Academy Award for the song “When You Believe.”
 He most recently collaborated with Alan Menken on the songs for Disney’s ENCHANTED.

-Mr. Schwartz provided music and lyrics for the original television musical, GEPPETTO, seen on The Wonderful World of Disney and recently adapted for the stage as MY SON PINOCCHIO.
-He has released two CDs on which he sings new songs, entitled RELUCTANT PILGRIM and UNCHARTED TERRITORY.
+Mr. Schwartz provided music and lyrics for the original television musical, GEPPETTO, recently adapted for the stage as MY SON PINOCCHIO.
+He has released two CDs on which he sings new songs, RELUCTANT PILGRIM and UNCHARTED TERRITORY.